mxcai/VCM/README.md

 VCM
 ===========
-VCM package contains three approaches for solving variance components model: PX-EM algorithm, MM algorithm and Method of Moments
+VCM package contains three approaches for solving variance components model: PX-EM algorithm, MM algorithm and Method of Moments.

 Installation
 ===========

-To install VCM, use the following code in R console
+To install VCM, use the following code in R console:

 ```
 #install.packages("devtools")